E. J. Tackett: 2023: triple crown and second PBA Player of the Year award

 On April 23, Tackett won his 21st PBA Tour title and 4th major at the 2023 PBA World Championship.
-As the #1 seed for the finals, he defeated Jason Belmonte in the championship match 254–247 to claim the win.
+As the No.1-seed for the finals, he defeated Jason Belmonte in the championship match 254–247 to claim the win.
 This was Tackett's second PBA World Championship title, and it marked his first season with two major wins.

-In the May 1–4 qualifying for the PBA Players Championship, the season's fifth and final major, Tackett again earned the #1 seed.
-This gave him the distinction of being the only player in PBA history to qualify as the top seed in four major tournaments during the same season.
+In the May 1–4 qualifying for the PBA Players Championship, the season's fifth and final major, Tackett again earned the No.1-seed.
+This gave him the distinction of being the only player in PBA history to qualify as the No.1-seed in four major tournaments during the same season.
 However, Tackett would be upset in the May 7 quarterfinal round by fellow Indiana native Kevin McCune.

 In the PBA Super Slam Cup, a special event held for the 2023 major champions, Tackett finished runner-up to Jason Belmonte.
 However, Tackett electrified the crowd and TV audience by rolling a 300 game in the semifinal match against Kevin McCune.
 Because it occurred in a non-title event, it will not be recognized as an official PBA Tour televised 300, but Tackett did earn a $10,000 bonus for his feat.

 For the 2023 season, Tackett led the Tour in earnings with $458,450, which is the second-highest total in PBA history behind only Kyle Troup's record of $496,900 set in 2021.
 Tackett also led the PBA Tour in points (41,200), average (227.18), titles (5) and major titles (2).
 On December 8, 2023, Tackett was voted the Chris Schenkel PBA Player of the Year, his second such award in his career.